kcpikkt/proto/README.md

 # proto [![Build Status](https://travis-ci.org/kcpikkt/proto.svg?branch=master)](https://travis-ci.org/kcpikkt/proto)
-proto is my bottom-up apprach to building game/demo framework.
+proto is my bottom-up apprach to building game/demo framework without dependencies. a bit outdated demo: [link](https://youtu.be/WClkKQ8i9xY)
-It is supposed to handle everything from interfacing with the platform, input, timekeeping, memory managment to sound, rendering, entity-component system, asset managment and more.
-In this early stage it doesn't do all of that well yet but I was capable to pull off a small demo: [link](https://youtu.be/WClkKQ8i9xY)

 ![70MB+ preview gif, may take a bit to load...](/prev0.gif)

-It uses IdTech-like architecture where game/demo is a dynamic library that can be hot-swapped at any time.
-It has its own asset file format - .past (.p(roto)as(sse)t?) which is basically just memory dump for faster loads and cli under src/tools, that currently serves just as an parser from external formats to pasts.
+Programs created with proto are build into dll/so and run using proto-rt, this allows for hot-swapping the library on recompile.
+Standalone builds are possible but not quite yet there.

 # Dependencies
-proto itself depends only on native platform libraries, libc, gl3w (as its just boilerplate generation) and glm for maths (I want to implement my own maths with intrinsics but I am not there yet) but cli requires also assimp and std_image.
+proto itself depends only on native platform libraries, some libc, gl3w (as it is just auto generated biolerplate) and glm for maths (I want to implement my own maths with intrinsics but I am not there yet).
+It requires OpenGL 4 Core or newer drivers. proto-ar - archivizer for assets, in-game objects (clusters of Entities and Components) and such, additionally uses assimp and stb_image.
-It also needs OpenGL 4 or newer drivers to run.

 # Building
-proto is deep in development and it is developed on Linux and therefore right now it builds only on Linux, though is written with being multiplatform in mind.
+proto is deep in development and it is developed primarily on Linux and therefore right now it builds only on Linux, though is written with being multiplatform in mind; has clearly separated platform layer.

 Scarce dependencies allow proto to be built with just simple makefile.